OlegPapka2/DevPlatform/README.md

 # DevPlatform

 This is collaborative platform for developers.
 Chat and write code together.

 ## Developing

 All example environmental variables could be found in [`.env.example`](./.env.example).

-### How to start:
+### How to run migrations:

 Create PostgreSQL db, and get your db url: